dward2/BME547/Assignments/01_tool_setup_git_intro.md

          `python3` with `pip` and `pip3`.

    + **Windows** users have three options:
-     1. Download and install from <https://www.python.org/> as described above.
+     1. Download and install from <https://www.python.org/>.
    Follow additional guidelines found [here](../Resources/installations.md) for installation.
-     2. Install Anaconda Python from https://www.anaconda.com/download.
-You can download the complete Anaconda package or Miniconda which brings in the bare minimum of packages and then install what is necessary in virtual environments, but each project will require more download overhead.
+     2. Install Anaconda Python from <https://www.anaconda.com/products/distribution>.
+   You can download the complete
+   Anaconda package or Miniconda which brings in the bare minimum of packages and then install what is necessary in virtual environments, but each project will require more download overhead.
+This option may require you to set-up virtual environments somewhat differently than described in class.
-     3. Installing and using the [Ubuntu Linux Subsystem (Windows 10)](https://docs.microsoft.com/en-us/windows/wsl/about), and running `python` from within that environment.
+     3. Installing and using the [Ubuntu Linux Subsystem](https://docs.microsoft.com/en-us/windows/wsl/about), and running `python` from within that environment.
 This approach will give you a legitimate Linux environment, but there is overhead to running GUI applications through an X-server, which adds more complexity and can be